 13. Kirby Smart is Basically Family

-Since taking over the Georgia football program as head coach in 2016, Smart led the Dawgs to back-to-back 11-win seasons and already has an SEC Championship under his belt in only three seasons.
-A loss in the Sugar Bowl last year to Texas was tough to swallow, but it was still an incredible season in year three.
+Since taking over the Georgia football program as head coach in 2016, Smart led the Dawgs to three straight 11+ win seasons from 2017-19 and already has an SEC Championship under his belt.
+Losses in the Sugar Bowl to Texas and in the SEC Championship Game to LSU in 2019 stung, but he's had an incredible run so far.

 Smart played defensive back for Georgia in the late 1990s, so the UGA faithful can probably overlook the fact that he was born in Montgomery, Alabama.
 Kirby is a Dawg through and through, and a national title seems inevitable while he's in Athens.